Install PicoBoot

 - Download correct UF2 file from the latest release

-: if you are using Raspberry Pi Pico 2 or Pico 2 W board
+picoboot_full_pico.uf2: if you are using Raspberry Pi Pico or Pico W boardpicoboot_full_pico2.uf2: if you are using Raspberry Pi Pico 2 or Pico 2 W board

 - Hold

-button and connect the board to your computer - Look for
+BOOTSELbutton and connect the board to your computer - Look for

-mass storage device - Drag and drop
+RPI-RP2orRP2350mass storage device - Drag and drop

-file onto the device - Wait for automatic ejection and green LED confirmation
+*.uf2file onto the device - Wait for automatic ejection and green LED confirmation

 - Unplug USB cable